Home

 Natural history: Bornella pele is a rare bornellid found along basalt cliffs in highly exposed locations from the low intertidal to 6 m (20 ft).
 It can make a side-to-side swimming motion.

-Distribution: Maui and Kahoolawe: also known from Australia, Japan and Moorea.
+Distribution: Big Island, Maui and Kahoolawe: also known from Australia, Japan, Moorea and Reunion.

-Taxonomic notes: First recorded in Hawaii from Halona Point, Kahoolawe by PF on Jan.
-21, 1992.
+Taxonomic notes: It was first recorded in Hawaii from Halona Point, Kahoolawe by PF on Jan.
+21, 1992 and was named for the Hawaiian volcano goddess Pele due to its "flame and ash" coloration.

 Photo: PF: 15 mm: Halona Pt., Kahoolawe; Jan.
 21, 1992.